-Cement is not covered by international regulations for the transport of dangerous goods: IMDG (sea), ADR (road), RID (rail), IATA (air), and therefore no classification is required.
-No special precautions are necessary except for those mentioned under Section 8.
+The mixture does not fall within any hazard class for the transport of dangerous goods and, therefore, it is not subject to the relevant modal regulations: IMDG (sea), ADR (road), RID (rail), ICAO/IATA (air).
 During transport, prevent dispersal caused by the wind by using closed containers.